 1. Expenses related to moving

-Relocating to another country comes with plenty of expenses.
+Overseas international relocation comes with plenty of expenses..
 Anyone moving has to shoulder various expenditures related to packing and shipping belongings, buying other things needed for the move, airline tickets, rental, and furnishing their new home.

 No matter how big the compensation package you offer, your employees will still be concerned if it will be enough to cover all these expenses.